Back to species list

 Culture

-On 21 October 2021, the Government of Jammu and Kashmir declared this species as the official bird of the Union Territory of Jammu and Kashmir.
-In the Kashmiri language, it is known as Wan Kokur, Wan Kokud, or Ban Kokur, which translates to 'wild cock'.
-The species was historically referred to as 'kaleege' in older texts such as Frank Finn's Game Birds of India and Asia.
+Declared the bird of the Union Territory of Jammu and Kashmir on 21 October 2021.
+Known in the Kashmiri language as Wan Kokur, Wan Kokud, or Ban Kokur, translating to 'wild cock'.
+Historically referred to as 'kaleege' in older texts.

 Source: Wikipedia · CC BY-SA 3.0